mimecorg/launchui-packager/README.md

 LaunchUI Packager provides a command line utility and an API for creating packages based on LaunchUI for Windows, Linux and OS X.

+You can also use [LaunchUI Packager GUI](https://github.com/mimecorg/launchui-packager-gui), a desktop application which simplifies creating LaunchUI packages without using custom scripts.

 ## Installation

 Install LaunchUI Packager locally to use it in your build scripts: